Buying a Volkswagen California

-ROLL OUT SUN CANOPY
+ROLL-OUT SUN CANOPY

 If included, check that the winder and pegs are with the vehicle.
 Unwind about 45cm and bring the legs down for support.
 Then wind the canopy out to it full span.
 Check the legs and the fittings, check the canvas for stretching and tears.

-REAR PARCEL SHELF / TOOL KIT
+REAR PARCEL SHELF AND BOOT AREA

-Chances are that there will be a degree of wear and tear around the boot area – make sure that this is an acceptable level.
+Chances are that there will be a degree of wear and tear around the boot area – make sure that this is at an acceptable level.
 Check that the parcel shelf / bed frame can be removed and moved up to or down to the next level as the fixtures for this can suffer a few knocks.

 - Two sets of Keys